Keep your rabbit healthy and happy with our essential guide.

 Rabbits need access to fresh water at all times.
 Bowls are preferable to bottles as they’re easier to drink from and won’t become blocked.
 Make sure you change their water daily and thoroughly clean out bowls and bottles regularly.

-Rabbits should be vaccinated against two serious and fatal diseases: Myxomatosis and Viral Haemorrhasic Disease (RHD) as soon as they reach five weeks old.
+As well as regular health checks, rabbits should be vaccinated against two serious and fatal diseases: Myxomatosis and Viral Haemorrhasic Disease (RHD) as soon as they reach five weeks old.
 They should also be given annual booster vaccines to maintain their protection.

 Myxomatosis is a highly infectious disease that causes swelling, inflammation and discharge around the eyes.
 If an unvaccinated pet catches the disease, it’s unlikely they’ll recover, even with intensive treatment.
 Myxomatosis is usually spread by insects carrying the virus, but direct rabbit-to-rabbit contact can also spread it.
 As well as regular vaccination, there area few ways you can minimise risk: